71xx/71xx.github.io/_posts/2020-08-24-Java-Test-Post.markdown

 ---
 layout: single
-title:  "Databases Intro"
+title:  "Java Introduction"
 date:   2020-08-22 08:49:23 +0100
-categories: Databases
+categories: Java
-excerpt: Post about the start of the databases unit.
+excerpt: Post about the start of the Java unit.
 ---

 ## Test Post